pixel

 Is there some technology that can help my child?

 Assistive technology is a related service listed in IDEA.
 Technology is a key to leveling the playing field for individuals with disabilities.
-Students who are Deaf of Hard of Hearing may use personal listening devices, such as hearing aids or cochlear implants, as well as additional hearing assistive technology (HAT) determined by the IEP team.
+Students who are Deaf or Hard of Hearing may use personal listening devices, such as hearing aids or cochlear implants, as well as additional hearing assistive technology (HAT) determined by the IEP team.
 Learn more on our Assistive Technology webpage.

 Where can I find support?